aryanwebx/Project-Pulse-/README.md

 * **Engagement:** Users can upvote issues and participate in nested comment threads.

 ### 🤖 AI Integration (via Google Gemini)
-* **AI Analysis:** New issues are automatically analyzed to predict category, determine sentiment, and generate a concise summary.
+* **AI Analysis:** Issue drafts receive category, sentiment, summary, and tag suggestions while the user writes.
+AI never overrides the user's final category.
 * **AI Admin Assist:** Admins can generate an AI-powered reply to comments based on the issue's current status and context.
+* **Admin Category Editing:** Community and super admins can change an issue category through an explicit Edit and Save workflow.

 ### ⚡ Real-Time Features (Socket.io)
 * **Live Notifications:** Users receive real-time notifications for status updates and new comments on their issues.